reuters-graphics/bluprint_graphics-kit/README.md

 # bluprint_graphics-kit

-Graphics rig for graphics projects and apps.
+Graphics rig for graphics and newsapps.

 Built with: